hpc2n/selecting-modules/exercises/1.module-system/exercise.md

-# Exercise for section "The module system - overview"
+# Exercise for section "The module system"

 - Try listing the available modules.
 Use either ``module spider`` or ``module avail``, depending on your centre.
 - Try checking for a specific software module to see if it is installed: